Stani Bogat

-Stani bogat (Кой иска да стане богат?, shortened to Стани богат) is a Bulgarian game show based on the original British format of Who Wants to Be a Millionaire?.
+Stani bogat (Кой иска да стане богат?, shortened to Стани богат) is a Bulgarian quiz show based on the original British format of Who Wants to Be a Millionaire?.
 The show is hosted by Niki Kanchev, previously by Mihail Bilalov.
-The top winning prize is 100,000 Bulgarian lev and may be reached by answering 15 questions correctly.
-There are three "lifelines," which offer help to the player during the game.
-They are 50/50, phone a friend, and ask the audience.
-As of 2023, no person has won 100,000 leva (although Asen Angelov won, he was stripped of his prize).
-There is one milestone at 500 leva and a floating one, a change from 2021.
+The top winning prize is 125,000/100,000 euro and may be reached by answering 15 questions correctly.
+There are four "lifelines", which offer help to the player during the game.
+They are 50/50, phone a friend, plus one and ask the host.
+As of 2025, no person has won 100,000 leva/euro (although Asen Angelov won, he was stripped of his prize).
+There is one milestone at 300 euro and a floating one, a change from 2021.

 History

 2001—2014

 Stani bogat premiered on May 12, 2001 on Nova TV with host Niki Kanchev.
 Initially, the show's studio in Romania was used, but subsequently a set was built in a studio complex in Sofia.
 Over the years, changes have been made to the amounts the contestants win, but for the first time in 2008 the grand prize amount was increased.
 With the start of the season in 2008, a correct answer to the 15th question would earn the player 200,000 leva.
 Over a period of about a year, with the start of the same season, a fourth wildcard was introduced into the rules.

 In the final years of its broadcast on the Nova TV channel, only celebrities who play for charity have participated in the show.
 The last edition of the show with host Niki Kanchev was on May 30, 2014.